foglar/CobraV2/README.md

 - [ ] create a version which will send data via **IOT 433MHz LoRa LPWAN SX1278**
 - [ ] create a communication in both ways, `start`, `stop`, `system health check` commands
 - [ ] detection of apogeum and recovery system launch
-- [ ] if recieved data for the parameter don't correspond with our expectations, change colour of the value indicator

 ### Monitor app issues